bloomberg/chromium.bb/README.md

 Japanese.
 Without this patch, the underline color will be black, but it will be yellow once the patch is applied.

-### feature/setDataNoRelayout (Shezan Baig; D42070031) \[[view changes](http://github.com/bloomberg/chromium.bb/compare/upstream%2Fpatched%2Flatest...feature%2FsetDataNoRelayout)\]
-This is a feature we needed in our product, so it is unlikely that we will send this upstream.

-There are situations where we want to update a span, and because we know the span is of a fixed size, we don't want the new text to trigger a relayout.
-For this, we introduced a new method on text nodes "bbSetDataNoRelayout".

-Open [this link](repros/setDataNoRelayout.html) in Chrome (may take a while to finish loading).
-With this patch applied, there will be a noticable difference in the time taken to execute the button click, depending on whether the "norelayout" checkbox is enabled or disabled.

 * * *

 ###### Microsoft, Windows, Visual Studio and ClearType are registered trademarks of Microsoft Corp.